troybowman/pi/README.md

-A simple Qt application.
+A simple Qt application, with Squish tests!

-It shows how to create a simple QAction with a shortcut